 These Sweet and Spicy boneless Chicken thighs are incredibly delicious and made on the stovetop.
 The dry spice rub is sweet-spicy and is a blend of brown sugar and other spices.
 This easy 15-minute recipe qualifies as a perfect midweek dinner.

 To add to the convenience, the rub has regular pantry staples.
-For days when you don't have your dinner planned or you are short of time, recipes like these come to the rescue.
+For days when you don’t have your dinner planned or you are short on time, recipes like these come to the rescue.

-The chicken turns out crispy outside and has a juicy center.
+The chicken turns out crispy on the outside and has a juicy center.
 Seeing the golden crust, what would surprise you is that these are made on the stovetop in less than 15 minutes.

-The stovetop version is as good as the oven-baked one but done in half the time.
-Quite simply, this is one of my top chicken thigh recipe.
+The stovetop version is as good as the oven-baked one but takes half the time.
+Quite simply, this is one of my top chicken thigh recipes.

-Another best thing about this recipe is the sauce.
-It has plenty of sauce to drizzle, not to forget all the brown caramelized bits in it, and also the syrup keeps the thighs moist for a long time.
+Another great thing about this recipe is the sauce.
+It has plenty of sauce to drizzle, not to mention all the brown caramelized bits in it, and the sauce keeps the thighs moist for a long time.

-Crispy skin-on chicken thigh is BAE.
+Crispy skin-on chicken thighs are BAE.
 But crisping the skin on the skillet and then finishing it in the oven takes time.
-So I prefer to use boneless skinless chicken thighs to fasten the cooking.
-And it is possible to get a golden crispy crust on the stovetop.
+So I prefer to use boneless, skinless chicken thighs to speed up the cooking.
+And it is possible to get a golden, crispy crust on the stovetop.

 Epic Sweet and Spicy Dry Rub

 This spicy rub is everything in this recipe.
-A blend of Brown sugar, garlic powder, onion powder, paprika, smoked paprika, salt, and pepper.
+It is a blend of Brown sugar, garlic powder, onion powder, paprika, smoked paprika, salt, and pepper.
 All these ingredients are easily available.

-Brown sugar doesn't make the seasoning very sweet.
-Rather it brings together all the flavors.
-Smoked paprika gives a smokiness that is so so delicious.
+Brown sugar doesn’t make the seasoning very sweet.
+Rather, it brings together all the flavors.
+Smoked paprika gives off a smokiness that is so delicious.

 Cooking Tips

-It is a good thing that cooking with Chicken thigh is very forgiving.
-Unlike Chicken breast, thighs don't get rubbery and dry if cooked for a little longer.
+It is a good thing that cooking with chicken thighs is very forgiving.
+Unlike Chicken breasts, thighs don’t get rubbery and dry if cooked for a little longer.

 To get the best out of skinless boneless chicken thighs, cook it right.

 - I love garlic and always go a little overboard with it.
-It adds flavour to the pan sauce.
+It adds more flavor to the pan sauce.

 - Chicken and rosemary is a fantastic combination.
 It gives a freshness to the dish.
 You can substitute it with thyme or parsley if you prefer.